X16Community/x16-user-guide/README.md

 Often you will want to annotate these examples with helper bubbles.
 For details see the the section on Bubbles below.

+There is also a `\largechaptertypein` command for larger screens that can display longer type-in programs.

 #### Screen Boxes